 - A broad portfolio of analog and embedded processing products

 - Diversity and longevity of our products, markets and customer positions

-We will remain focused on the belief that long-term growth of free cash flow is the ultimate measure to generate value and will invest to strengthen our competitive advantages, be disciplined in capital allocation and stay diligent in our pursuit of efficiencies.
+We will remain focused on the belief that long-term growth of free cash flow per share is the ultimate measure to generate value.
+To achieve this, we will invest to strengthen our competitive advantages, be disciplined in capital allocation and stay diligent in our pursuit of efficiencies.